Qiskit/RFCs/0015-estimator-interface.md

 ### ResultBundles <a name="resultbundles"></a>

-The results from each `Task` will be array valued.
-However, we may require several arrays, possibly of different types.
-Consider an `ObservablesTask` with shape `<20, 30>`, where the shape has come from some combination of multiplexing an observables sweep with a parameter values sweep.
+The results from each `ObservablesTask` will be array valued, and each `ObservablesTask` in the same job may have a different shape.
+Consider an `ObservablesTask` with shape `<20, 30>`, where the shape has come from the broadcasting rules discussed elsewhere.
 This will result in a 20×30 array of real estimates.
 Moreover, we will want to return an array of standard deviations of the same shape.
 This would result in a bundle of broadcastable arrays:

 ```python
 ResultBundle({“evs”: <20, 30>, “stds”: <20, 30>}, metadata)
 ```

-The reason we are proposing a generic container for the return type instead of, e.g., an `Estimator`-specific container, is because
+The reason we are proposing a generic container for the return type instead of, e.g., an `Estimator`-specific container, is because it

 1. Provides unified experience across primitives for users.
-1. code-reuse
+2. code-reuse
-1. Provides a certain certain amount of flexibility for what can be returned without modifying the container object.
+3. Provides a certain certain amount of flexibility for what can be returned without modifying the container object.
 Here are some examples:
   1. Suppose that we want to give users the option of additionally returning the covariances between estimates that arise because of the circuit multiplexing, then we could update with the field `{"cov": <20,30,20,30>}`.
-  1. Suppose we want to return some indication of which estimates came from the same physical circuit.
+  2. Suppose we want to return some indication of which estimates came from the same physical circuit.

 ## Migration Path <a name="migration-path"></a>